ABZ-Aaron/DockerOverview/README.md

 # Docker Tutorial Notes

+I watched a [tutorial](https://www.youtube.com/watch?v=3c-iBn73dDE) from TechWorld with Nana and took some notes.
+Maybe it'll help some people out :)

 ## What is a Container

 A way to package applications with all necessary dependencies and configurations.